TNRIS/tnris.org/content/markdown/events/index.md

 ## Annual Texas GIS Forum
 ### 2023 Texas GIS Forum is under way!
-The 2023 Texas GIS Forum will be held the week of <b>October 23-27, 2023</b>.
+The 2023 Texas GIS Forum will be held the week of <b>October 23-27, 2023</b> in Austin, TX.
 Stay tuned for more info.

 <div class="container intro">
       <div class="videoWrapper">